tilo/deprecate_soft/README.md

 ---

-## 💪 Global Monkey Patching
+## 💪 Optional: Global Monkey Patching

-For large projects it can be beneficial to enable `deprecate_soft` throughout the code base, without having to explicitly `require 'deprecate_soft'` in each affected file.
+For large projects, it can be beneficial to enable deprecate_soft across the entire codebase without having to explicitly `include DeprecateSoft` or e`xtend DeprecateSoft` in each class or module.

-In order to do this, use this configuration in `config/initializers/deprecate_soft.rb`:
+To do this, you can globally monkey-patch `Module` by including `DeprecateSoft::GlobalMonkeyPatch`.
+This is **entirely optional and not enabled by default**.

+Add the following to your `config/initializers/deprecate_soft.rb` initializer:

 ```ruby
 # config/initializers/deprecate_soft.rb